gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ### Toss-Up Questions

-When 3 teams are participating in a question, and one team errs, the next question will be a toss-up question for the two teams that did not err on the previous question.
+When 3 teams are participating in a question, and 1 team errs, the next question will be a toss-up question for the 2 teams that did not err on the previous question.
 The team that erred is ineligible to jump on the toss-up question.

-If only two teams were participating in a question and one team errs, the next question will be a bonus question, not a toss-up question.
-If only one team was participating in a question, it must have been a bonus question.
-As such any outcome of the bonus question results in all three teams participating in the next question.
+If only 2 teams were participating in a question and 1 team errs, the next question will be a bonus question, not a toss-up question.
+If only 1 team was participating in a question, it must have been a bonus question.
+As such any outcome of the bonus question results in all 3 teams participating in the next question.

 ### Bonus Questions

-If only two teams are participating in a question, and one team errs, the next question will be an assigned bonus question for the team that did not err.
+If only 2 teams are participating in a question, and 1 team errs, the next question will be an assigned bonus question for the team that did not err.
 An assigned bonus question is awarded to the corresponding chair of the chair that erred on the toss-up.

 #### Example

-There are 4 chairs per team, any one of which may be filled or empty.
+There are 4 chairs per team, any 1 of which may be filled or empty.
 If the quizzer seated on chair 2 erred on the toss-up, the quizzer seated on chair 2 of the team that did not err on the toss-up will be awarded the bonus question.
 If no quizzer of the team that did not err on the toss-up is seated in chair 2, then the bonus is "for an empty seat" and considered a no jump.

 ### Question Reading Structure